What Is Hib Disease?

 - Children younger than 6 weeks old

-- People who have ever had a life-threatening allergic reaction to a previous dose of Hib vaccine
+- Those who have had a serious allergic reaction to a prior Hib vaccine

 What Other Ways Can Hib Disease Be Prevented Besides Vaccination?